robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account.
 * An S3 bucket was made public and encryption was removed - most likely for data exfiltration.

 Now that you've identified the attacker’s actions you need to stop them from performing any additional activities, restore your systems to their previous configurations, and protect your resources so this can’t happen again.
-For each of the following, develop a remediation plan for using AWS native policies and a DevSecOps approach to alerting and remediation for future attacks.

-What remediations should you put in place:

-1. EC2 Brute Force attack
-2. Malware Infection
-3. EC2 Credential Theft
-4. S3 Bucket Policy

-> If this is not an AWS sponsored event you can think about what remediations you would put in place and move on to the next section.

 ## Respond and Remediate